quangdvn/eppla-online-shopping/readme.md

 You can't keep up with my setting for Voyager, since its not allowed to push up Voyager setting on Github, So you have to do it on your own :((

+PS: I have updated the repo, pls read Step 8 to continue with my Voyager data setting

 Feel free to read Voyager docs here: https://voyager-docs.devdojo.com

 #### Step 7: Create your own database